SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 To verify the services data click on the name **saptravelexpense** and click on the link under **Applications URLs** to open the **Service Document** of the OData Service.

 ![Backend-setup-cloud](https://raw.githubusercontent.com/wiki/SAP/fiori-for-ios-workshop/images/JavaApplication_overview.png)

+Here you can review the structure of the backend data model and alter the service URL in the browser to explore the data.

 ![Backend-setup-cloud](https://raw.githubusercontent.com/wiki/SAP/fiori-for-ios-workshop/images/ServiceRoot.png)

-Copy the URL for use as the **Backend URL** in the following steps.
+Finally, copy the browser URL for use as the **Backend URL** in the following steps.

-## Generate an Travel Expense Application
+## Generate a Minimal Expense Entity Viewer App

-After deploying and starting the Travel Expense backend we could setup the reference application and the **Mobile Services, std** configuration now.
-As we want to develop our own application later on we will use the **SAP Cloud Platform SDK for iOS Assistant** to create the **Mobile Services, std** configuration and an Entity Viewer Application.
-This generated application you can use later on to build your own Travel Expense app.
+After deploying and starting the **saptravelexpense** backend we could configure the reference application in this repository and the **Mobile Services, std** configuration now; However, as we want to develop our own T&E app later on, we will use the **SAP Cloud Platform SDK for iOS Assistant** to create the **Mobile Services, std** configuration and a minimal expense app titled MyTravelExpense app.
+You can extend this generated app to build your own full-featured Travel Expense app.

 ### Enable Mobile Services